 I’ve been told time and again that of course I’m a runner, I’m built like one.
 I’m strong, I’m experienced… but I wasn’t, always.
 And that’s the part that gets to me, because as much as I enjoy the reputation of being fast… when you distance people who are faster than you by writing them off as naturally that way, you mentally defeat yourself in thinking that’s beyond you.
 Because if you really want to speed up, it’s not.

 Once upon a time, I was the girl on the verge of tears when her coach asked her to run 3 miles instead of 2.
 “Can we do 2 and a half?”
 I would plead.
 One of my teammates teased me about the way I ended a hard run pretty much hunched over, my core too weak to support myself during a hard effort.
 I spent a lifetime being okay, then relatively fast.
 Only within the last 8 months- 8 months!!! – have I started to become truly fast (by which I mean- being able to place at local races; having the goal of qualifying for the Olympic Trials be a daunting but not out-of-the-realm-of-possibility idea).

 So I want to tell you what goes on behind the speed, because to a lot of people (there’s no way to say this without sounding a little cocky), I’m just- oh, that’s Kenaia- she’s fast.
 Which is awesome.
 I am, and proud of it.
 But I am not unattainable, crazy fast.
 I am years of hard work, dedication and absolute love for my sport fast.
 And if improvement is what you’re seeking, trust me- if I can do it, so can you.

 I did run cross-country and track in high school, semi-competitively.
 I usually ran 5ks around 20, 21 minutes, fast enough to get me to the State meet but not further.
 I had a lot of body image issues, a lot of disordered eating habits.
 I slowed way down my senior year in high school, distracted and feeling sluggish, and was ultimately relieved to start college overseas at a school that didn’t have a cross country team.
 So I didn’t come from a hugely competitive running childhood.
-I never did club track it was hardly what you might call rigorous, and my high school coaches were focused more on making sure we enjoyed the sport and supported our teammates while doing our best than just chasing numbers.
+When I did club track it was hardly what you might call rigorous, and my high school coaches were focused more on making sure we enjoyed the sport and supported our teammates while doing our best than just chasing numbers.